Water Softener Reviews

 The Top 5 Water Softener Reviews

-1) The WS4M with Fleck 5600SXT valve – Uses an integral microprocessor based control.
+1) The Fleck 5600SXT 16,000 – 64,000 – Uses an integral microprocessor based control.
 The programmable control utilizes high efficiency regeneration to minimize salt consumption.
 The beige colored resin tank is poly lined and fiberglass reinforced.
 The standard softener is a “two tank” configuration with a separate poly brine tank in almond.
 Includes a turbulator type distributor at no extra charge!
 A system by-pass valve is included.

 2) The WS5M with Fleck 7000 control – Uses a high flow – low pressure drop 1.25″ valve, the softener can handle up to 35 GPM.
 The programmable control utilizes high efficiency regeneration to minimize salt consumption.
 The beige colored resin tank is poly lined and fiberglass reinforced.
 The standard softener is a “two tank” configuration with a separate poly brine tank in almond.
 A system by-pass valve is included along with the purchase of any unit.